If in crisis, call or text 988, the Suicide and Crisis Lifeline.

 He loved all people and was happiest and found his greatest joy when helping others.

-Will Hudson – a son, a brother, an uncle and a fiancé – lost his life to suicide on July 5, 2016.
+Will Hudson – a son, brother, uncle, and fiancé – lost his life to suicide on July 5, 2016.
 He was 38.
-Our family was shocked and devastated as we tried to come to terms with this senseless tragedy.
-Since then, over the course of the months that followed, we have reflected on Will’s life and struggles to see what we might have done differently, but more importantly, how we might now be able to provide hope to people and families who live with addiction and mental illness.
+His family was shocked and devastated as they tried to come to terms with this sudden and senseless tragedy.
+After months of reflecting on Will’s life and struggles, we wondered what could have been done differently.
+More importantly, we vowed to find a way to provide hope to people and their families who live with addiction and mental illness.

-Many of you knew Will and loved him.
-He was kind with a big heart, entertaining with a great sense of humor, had an infectious laugh and a “sparkle” that brought him many friends.
+Will was a kind person with a big heart.
+He was entertaining with a great sense of humor, had an infectious laugh, and a “sparkle” that brought him many friends.
 He was an accomplished tennis player and a gifted guitarist.
-However, beneath his happy and “normal” side, he battled bipolar depression, addiction, and perhaps worst of all, denial of his illness.
+However, beneath his happy and “normal” side, he battled major depression, addiction, and perhaps worst of all, denial of his illness.

-Signs of problems began during Will’s teenage years and continued through college, when he increasingly depended upon stimulant drugs to help with energy and focus.
-As a young adult entering the commercial real estate field, he managed to work with a prescribed anti-depressant and Adderall for a couple of years until the anti-depressant quit working.
-His depression then became more problematic and debilitating.
-Will eventually entered an in-patient drug rehabilitation program and emerged after three months with a plan to manage his depression without the use of stimulant drugs.
+Signs of problems began during Will’s teenage years and continued through college, when he increasingly depended upon stimulant medications to help with energy and focus.
+As a young adult entering the commercial real estate field, he managed to work with a prescribed anti-depressant for a couple of years until the medication quit working.
+His depression then became more problematic and debilitating, causing him to miss family holidays, work commitments, and even normal daily routines.
+Will eventually entered an in-patient drug rehabilitation program and emerged after three months with a plan to manage his depression without the over-use of stimulant drugs.

 Will committed to stop drinking alcohol in January 2013.
-He joined AA and benefited tremendously, hoping this would be the solution to his underlying problem.
-He spent a solid two years committed to recovery and pursuing a healthier lifestyle.
-He regularly attended AA meetings, avoided alcohol, and stopped using Adderall.
-He focused on eating healthy, managing sleep and began playing competitive tennis again.
-In 2016, he eagerly returned to the workplace and eventually got engaged.
-Will seemed happy and all seemed to be going well until Adderall crept back in his life.
-In Will’s mind, he needed it to continue feeling well and to achieve his own professional expectations.
-His abusive use of the drug caused him to once again spiral into major depression.
-Will fought his battle long and hard for nearly 20 years, but at age 38, he succumbed to the debilitating and sinister disease he could not escape, a disease he struggled to both manage and accept.
+He joined AA and benefited tremendously, hoping this would be the solution to his struggles.
+He spent a solid two years dedicated to recovery and pursuing a healthier lifestyle.
+He regularly attended AA meetings, avoided alcohol, stopped overusing stimulants, and began playing competitive tennis again.
+In 2016, Will eagerly returned to the workplace and eventually got engaged.
+However, after fighting long and hard for nearly twenty years, he lost his battle in July of 2016.
+While on the outside Will appeared to be in a healthy place, he eventually succumbed to the debilitating and sinister disease he could not escape, a disease he struggled to both manage and accept.

-Our mission through this foundation is to give hope to those battling addiction and depression, and to help those affected believe and know that, while at times the darkness may be overwhelming, life is always worth living.
+Our mission through this foundation is to offer hope to those battling addiction and depression.
+And to help all those affected believe and know that, while at times the darkness may be overwhelming, life is always worth living.
 The journey, though, requires commitment, compliance, and most importantly acceptance.
-Finally, it is our hope and prayer that the families and friends of those suffering from mental illness will commit to compassion and love and will never lose hope.
-Above all, rely on your faith to endure and persevere; it is the source of strength each and every day we are all so blessed to have.
+It is our hope that by sharing Will’s story, people struggling and those who love them realize they are not alone.
+Above all, we hope all those affected will commit to compassion, faithfulness and never lose hope.

 “Praise be to the God and Father of our Lord Jesus Christ, the father of compassion and the God of all comfort, who comforts us in all our troubles, so that we can comfort those in any trouble with the comfort we ourselves have received from God.”